The shortest pencil is longer than the longest memory. This is how note-taking works.

 Meeting notes, as their name implies, are mostly personal records of what transpired during a meeting.
 They serve as a way for individuals to write down essential meeting notes, including key points, ideas, action items, or any other information they deem important or relevant to them.
 Unlike meeting minutes, which are typically formal and structured, meeting notes are often informal and personalized to the note-taker’s preferences and priorities.

 The primary purpose of meeting notes is to provide a reference for individuals to recall discussions, decisions, or any other relevant information discussed during the meeting.
 They serve as a handy tool for individuals to keep track of their tasks or follow-ups arising from the meeting.
-While meeting notes can be shared with team members and become team meeting notes, their primary function is to serve as a personal record and aid individual recall rather than being an official documentation of the meeting proceedings.
+While meeting notes can be shared with team members and become team meeting notes, their primary function is to serve as a personal record and aid individual recall rather than being official documentation of the meeting proceedings.

 Meeting minutes, on the other hand, serve as official summaries or historical records of what was revealed during a meeting.
 Unlike meeting notes, which are informal and personalized, meeting minutes are formal documents that follow a structure and format.
 They aim to provide a comprehensive overview of the meeting proceedings, including key discussion points, decisions made, action items assigned, and any other relevant information.

-In terms of structure, meeting minutes typically include essential details such as the list of meeting participants, the date, time, and location of the meeting, the agenda items or topics discussed, key points raised during the meeting, decisions made, action items assigned, and any other relevant information,
+In terms of structure, meeting minutes typically include essential details such as the list of meeting participants, the date, time, and location of the meeting, the agenda items or topics discussed, key points raised during the meeting, decisions made, action items assigned, and any other relevant information.

-8 Tips to Take Productive Meeting Notes
+9 Tips to Take Productive Meeting Notes

 No matter which note-taking approach suits your style, adhering to guidelines can ensure your notes remain effective and beneficial.